RPScylla/ibm-ansible/README.md

   ```
   For token, enter the token provided in HCP
   For workspace enter the workspace you made in Terraform (you did...right?)

+### EDA Credentials
+For the new HCP Terraform _Actions_ feature we need to configure EDA and thus EDA Credentials.
+These are made under `Automation Decisions > Infrastructure > Credentials` We need two:
+- A credential to enable EDA rulebook actions to lauch job templates and workflows in the Controller.
+It needs to be of type `Red Hat Ansible Automation Platform` Use your provided username and password and the url `https://caap.fvz.ansible-labs.de/api/controller`
+- A credential that HCP Terraform Actions will use to be able to send events to EDA.
+It needs to be of type `Basic Event Stream`.
+You can camoe up with any username and password as long as you remember them for when they are needed to configure the HCP Terraform Action.

 ### Inventories
 Create an inventory called "TechXchangeNL" and add a dynamic inventory source to it named "Terraform".
 This source needs a special plugin and some configuration to do the magic of syncing the statefile.
 The plugin is in the provided execution environment and the config that you need to give in the _Source Variables_ are: